Script Examples

 KillProcess=MyApp.exe

-Assuming MyApp.exe was running when the Web Update Wizard update call was made, the user will see the following interactions:
+Assuming MyApp.exe was running when the Software Update Wizard update call was made, the user will see the following interactions:

 1. The downloading file dialog.